 After that first time, I took several more online lessons, in different languages and with different teachers.
 I even moved my own teaching from offline to online.
 Today I want to share with you how online lessons revolutionised my language learning, and how you can get some revolution, too.

 But let’s take it slowly, one step at a time.

 Why should you take private lessons at all?

 There are several reasons why you might want to start studying with a private teacher.

 If you need to be more disciplined in your studies

 The risk of losing track, if you study by yourself, is real.
 You take it easy once, then twice, then you don’t open your textbook for a whole week.
 A teacher will be also your personal language coach.
 You’ll be more motivated to do your homework for the next lesson if someone prepared it just for you (and is actually going to check it).

 Maybe you have reached a plateau and you feel like you’re not making progress.
 Perhaps you want to fill some gaps and you need the help of a professional, who is able to identify your weaknesses and help you with them.
 You might be preparing for an exam or a move to another country.
-In any case, a trained teacher can help you improve faster and meet your goals through lessons tailored to your needs.
+In any case, a trained teacher can help you improve faster and meet your goals through lessons prepared to fulfil your needs.

 If you want a chance to start speaking in a “safe” environment